MarcosSevert/MarcosSevert/README.md

 # Hey there!
 I'm Marcos

-I am Marcos, a 23 year old graduate software engineer who is currently expanding his knowledge in the area of ML and Big Data.
+I am Marcos, a 25 year old graduate software engineer who is currently expanding his knowledge in the area of ML and Big Data.

 ## :thought_balloon: About Me
-- :speech_balloon: Currently studying Data Science and IBM's "Python for Data Science" accreditation in my spare time.
+- :speech_balloon: Currently completing a PhD in Computer Science with a specialisation in Reinforcement Learning.
-- :technologist: Working as software developer in the area of Big Data, and Fullstack developer at BISITE research group.
+- :technologist: Currently working as a Backend Data Development Analyst at Experis IT.
 - 🌱 Currently deepening my knowledge of Big Data, and learning about ML techniques.

 ## 🛠 My tech stack